 a For a list of risk factors, see the CDC webpage Underlying Medical Conditions Associated With Higher Risk for Severe COVID-19.

 b Ritonavir-boosted nirmatrelvir (Paxlovid) has not been studied in hospitalized patients.
-The FDA EUA for ritonavir-boosted nirmatrelvir allows for its use in hospitalized patients with mild to moderate COVID-19 (i.e., not requiring supplemental oxygen) who are at high risk for progression to severe COVID-19 and who are within 5 days of symptom onset.
+The FDA EUA for ritonavir-boosted nirmatrelvir allows for its use in hospitalized patients with mild to moderate COVID-19 (i.e., those who do not require supplemental oxygen) who are at high risk of progressing to severe COVID-19 and who are within 5 days of symptom onset.

 c Corticosteroids that are prescribed for an underlying condition should be continued.

 d Evidence suggests that the benefit of remdesivir is greatest when the drug is given early in the course of COVID-19 (e.g., within 10 days of symptom onset).